theoapp/theo-node/README.md

 #### 2 - Theo Agent

-On every server you want to connect to, you need to configue a theo agent.
+On every server you want to connect to, you need to configue an agent.
 You can use the `theo-agent` or do everything manually.

 1. Install `theo-agent`

     See [theo-agent](https://github.com/theoapp/theo-agent)  repo